Bali Laws Tourists Should Know Before Visiting Bali

 - Seat belts must be always worn when driving or riding in a car.

 - Drive cautiously and be aware of local driving habits.
 Traffic in Bali can be chaotic, and roads are often crowded.
+Still, obey traffic laws.

 Religious Regulations and Sensitivities